econoalchemist/UpstreamData-VPN/06 WireGuard.md

 # Configuring WireGuard
 This section will show you how to add the WireGuard package to pfSense and then how to use the Mullvad configuration files to setup WireGuard to build your encrypted tunnels.

-The majority of the information in this section came from watching this Chrstian McDonald video.
+The majority of the information in this section came from watching this Christian McDonald video.
 You do not need to watch this video now, but if you want more details on the subject, this does a great job explaining everything covered here.

 [![Christian McDonald Video](assets/CMvid.png)](https://youtu.be/wYe7FzZ_0X8 "Christian McDonald WireGuard Tutorial")